-Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong Un’
+Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong-Un’

 A 5150 hold is a California welfare code that places a person who may be a danger to themselves in an involuntary hold in a psychiatric facility for up to 72 hours.

-On June 21, Kanye also made several pointed statements regarding his relationship with his mother-in-law in a series of Twitter rants posted to the sharing site.
+On July 21, Kanye also made several pointed statements regarding his relationship with his mother-in-law in a series of Twitter rants.
 He claimed she was screening his calls and not responding to his texts.
-In a since-deleted string of tweets, Kanye screenshotted his texts to the family matriarch to show an attempt to speak with her with seemingly no response reported Cosmopolitan.
+In a since-deleted string of tweets, Kanye provided screenshots of his texts to the family matriarch to show his attempt to speak with her, with seemingly no response, reported Cosmopolitan.

 The first one read, “This Ye / You ready to talk now / Or still avoiding my calls.”